 - Ways to curb our water use while washing our hands.

-To teach hand washing for kids presented as an activity tray, you’ll need:
+To teach Montessori hand washing as a shelf activity tray, you'll need:

 - Large bowl